Dok-T/allwinner/README.md

 - Install Google Play Store (ONLY FOR Ice Cream Sandwich!)

-- Restore a pre rooted dumped firmware for Arnova 7 G3
+- Restore a pre-rooted firmware for Arnova 7 G3 (stock)

 - Reboot into Fastboot, and Recovery mode